Yunzez/java_final_game/README.md

 - Login user
 - Fetch top 100 players records
 - Upload user record
+- Update user record by the username if corresponding record exists
 - Fetch user record by the username

 ----------